elct9620/ruby-gitlab-ci/README.md

     - if: $CI_MERGE_REQUEST_ID
 ```

+### Webdrivers

+To support E2E testing, the default `WD_INSTALL_DIR` will be configured to `tmp/webdrivers` with the cache.
+You can use `webdrivers` gem without extra download cost with Capybara or others which depend on `webdrivers`.

 ## Options

 The options are usually based on the `rules` keyword to enable the task.
 If you overwrite the `rules` the variables are not necessary to configure.